mmarquezg/Data-Visualization/README.md

 # Data-Visualization 🌐
 Data viz for all the personal projects I have done until now.

+I'll try to upload a new project every week in order to have an up to date portfolio and you can be able to see my progress as Data Analyst until I finally join to the Tech World 😊.

+Also, I hope this can be used for future Data Analysts as an inspiration 💪.

-Here a little summary about them and the analysis done:
+So, here a little summary about them and the analysis done:

 ## Unicorn Companies 🦄:
  Private companies with a valuation over $1 billion as of March 2022